apptainer/singularity-userdocs/_build/html/_sources/faq.rst.txt

 Additionally, there are precautions within the container context to mitigate any escalation of privileges.
 This limits a user’s ability to gain root control once inside the container.

-You can read more about the Singularity :ref:`security overview here <security-and-priviledge-escalation>`.
+You can read more about the Singularity :ref:`security overview here <security-and-privilege-escalation>`.